s-rowland/bne_draft/README.md

 * str_uncert_analysis: data, code, and results to analyze potential expalantory variables, using uncertainty generated from scripts code.

 Many details can be found in the conventions document, found in scripts/j_create_documentation

+Notes
+* .keep files are added to directories to maintain the folder structure within git